 Will the development proposal produce emissions that will be released into the atmosphere?
 YES NO If yes, does this require approval in terms of relevant legislation?
-YES NO If yes, what is the approximate volume(s) of emissions released into the atmosphere? m3 Describe the emissions in terms of type and concentration and how these will be avoided/managed/treated/mitigated: N/A. The activity will not generate emissions into the atmosphere.
+YES NO If yes, what is the approximate volume(s) of emissions released into the atmosphere?
+N/A m 3 Describe the emissions in terms of type and concentration and how these will be avoided/managed/treated/mitigated: N/A. The activity will not generate emissions into the atmosphere.